cspades/predi-home/README.md

 ## Development Timeline

 **Week 5** - Set up the hardware and software platform for the system, with tests to communicate between PC (HomeIO/ConnectIO/OpenSHS), STM Nucleo, and AWS.
-(Purchase WiFi board and either a USB to USART adapter or USB node, in addition to cables.
+(Purchase WiFi board and either a USB to USART adapter or USB node depending on OpenSHS or HomeI/O, in addition to pin and USB cables.
 Verify that the STM Nucleo is sufficient, since it is the weakest link of the project.)

 **Week 6** - Complete the software and hardware setup, and in consideration of the data structures, memory, latency, and the simulation API, design the imitation learning and/or reinforcement learning algorithm on AWS.